deanlyoung/homebridge-awair-local/README.md

 Based on the great work of [@henrypoydar](https://github.com/henrypoydar).

 This is a very basic plugin for Nfarina's amazing [Homebridge project](https://github.com/nfarina/homebridge).
-It will fetch current sensor conditions from an Awair device (e.g. Awair Glow C, Awair Mint, Awair Omni, Awair Element, or Awair 2nd Edition) and provide available sensor readings (e.g. temperature, humidity, carbon dioxide, TVOC, and PM2.5) information for HomeKit.
+It will fetch current sensor conditions from an Awair device (e.g. Awair Mint, Awair Omni, Awair Element, or Awair 2nd Edition) and provide available sensor readings (e.g. temperature, humidity, carbon dioxide, TVOC, and PM2.5) information for HomeKit.

 You can look at the current Awair information via HomeKit enabled Apps on your iOS device or even ask Siri for them.